oktaytuncay/Kubernetes/kubernetes.md

     port: 8080
 ```

-Similar to readiness probe, we have httpGet option for APIs, tcpSocket for port and exec for commands and as well as additional options like `initialDelaySeconds` before the test is run, `periodSeconds` to define the frequency and `failureThreshold`
+Similar to the readiness probe, we have the httpGet option for APIs, tcpSocket for port, and exec for commands and as well as additional options like `initialDelaySeconds` before the test is run, `periodSeconds` to define the frequency, and `failureThreshold`

 #### Startup Probe